 Now, let’s discuss the two types of scales and see what they do.

 Turtles Scales on Its Body

 In general, the body of a turtle is mainly made up of a shell that almost entirely covers the whole body of the turtle.
-However, it can’t cover a few areas such as legs, ears, head, and neck.
+However, it can’t cover a few areas such as the legs, ears, head, and neck.
 So, these exposed parts are vulnerable to predators’ attacks.

-Also, land turtles have smaller scales compared with sea turtles and tortoise.
+Also, land turtles have smaller scales compared with sea turtles and tortoises.
 What’s more, many people believe that baby turtles don’t have scales when they are 1st born.
 But this is far from reality.
 Even a newborn turtle is hatched with scales on its body.